eclipse/kiso-testing/docs/advanced_features/access_config.rst

 All parameters given at CLI and yaml level are available for each test cases/suites.
 For a convenient usage, all configuration information are class based represented.
-This means each parameters is accessible like a "normal" instance attribute and the attribute's name is simply the one given in the yaml or the CLI level.
+This means each parameter is accessible like a "normal" instance attribute (dot-access) and the attribute's name is simply the one given in the yaml or the CLI level.

-Each parameters store in GlobalConfig's yaml and CLI attributes are read-only.
+Each parameter stored in GlobalConfig's yaml and CLI attributes is read-only.

 .. warning:: assign a new value will automatically raise an AttributeError

-Let says, we have the following yaml configuration file:
+Let's admit we have the following yaml configuration file:

 .. literalinclude:: ../examples/conf_access.yaml
     :language: yaml